Dominican Republic breaks with Taiwan to establish ties with China - Journal du Cameroun

 Beijing announced Tuesday morning that it would exchange ambassadors with the Dominican Republic “as soon as practicable”.

-Wu said the ministry “strongly condemns China’s objectionable decision to use dollar diplomacy to convert Taiwan’s diplomatic allies” and accused Beijing of failing to follow through on its promises to those countries it had wooed away.
+Wu said the ministry “strongly condemns China’s objectionable decision to use dollar diplomacy to convert Taiwan’s diplomatic allies” and accused Beijing of failing to honour its promises to those countries it had wooed away.

-Its actions had damaged cross-strait relations and eroded trust, said Wu, who blamed China’s financial incentives for ending the 77-year alliance with Dominican Republic.
+Its actions had damaged cross-strait relations and eroded trust, said Wu, who blamed China’s financial incentives for ending Taiwan’s 77-year alliance with the Dominican Republic.

-The Caribbean country’s ambassador in Taipei had been summoned by the foreign ministry to express Taiwan’s protest and to tell him to close the embassy, Wu said.
+The foreign ministry had summoned the Caribbean country’s ambassador to deliver a protest and tell him to close the embassy, Wu said.

 – Vatican next? –

-Beijing and the Holy See severed diplomatic relations in 1951 and remain at odds over the appointment of bishops.
+Beijing and the Holy See severed diplomatic relations in 1951 and remain at odds over who should appoint bishops.

-But an apparent warming of relations between China and the Vatican — considered Taiwan’s most powerful remaining official ally — has triggered concerns that the Holy See may also switch allegiance from Taiwan to China, which would come as a crushing blow to Taipei.
+But an apparent warming of relations between China and the Vatican — considered Taiwan’s most powerful remaining official ally — has triggered concerns that the Holy See may also switch allegiance in what would be a crushing blow to Taipei.

-Wu insisted that ties with the Holy See “would not be in immediate danger”, even if there were to be a breakthrough agreement on designating bishops in China.
+Wu insisted that ties with the Holy See “would not be in immediate danger” even if there were a breakthrough agreement on designating bishops in China.

-Taipei has lost allies as decades of Cold War era ties with Central America and the Caribbean have dwindled.

-In June last year, Panama cut ties with Taipei to open relations with Beijing.
-Costa Rica did so in 2007.
+In June last year Panama cut ties with Taipei to open relations with Beijing while Costa Rica did so in 2007.

+“This latest development is proof, yet again, that Taiwan needs to focus its energies developing solid and multifaceted ties with unofficial diplomatic allies,” said J. Michael Cole, a Taipei-based senior fellow at the University of Nottingham’s China Policy Institute.

+The Dominican Republic joins a long list of small countries that “in a heartbeat will throw principle out the window for the sake of getting more from China”, Cole added.

 Taipei’s Mainland Affairs Council slammed the Dominican Republic’s move, blaming Beijing for undermining cross-strait ties.

-“We call on China to immediately stop provocative actions of exerting extreme political and military pressure on Taiwan,” they said.
+“We call on China to immediately stop provocative actions of exerting extreme political and military pressure on Taiwan,” it said.

 – ‘A warning’ –

-The government of President Tsai Ing-wen is trying to push Taiwan’s international profile but is coming up against a concerted effort by Beijing to shrink its space on global platforms.
+The government of President Tsai Ing-wen is trying to enhance Taiwan’s international profile but faces a concerted attempt by Beijing to shrink its space on global platforms.

-Taiwan is regularly shut out of influential forums as organisers come under pressure from Beijing not to recognise the island as a valid participant.
+Taiwan is regularly shut out of influential forums as organisers come under pressure from Beijing.

 Comments by premier William Lai expressing his personal support for Taiwan’s independence have further riled Beijing.